Recently I have decided to make the switch to using

 Adding a new dependency

-We want to add a new dependency, github.com/miekg/dns to our project.
+We want to add a new dependency, github.com/miekg/dns

 git subtree add --prefix vendor/github.com/miekg/dns https://github.com/miekg/dns.git master --squash